New Developments in Cystic Fibrosis

 2012 has been very exciting for the CF community in that the first drug that targets the root cause of CF gained FDA approval (kalydeco or ivacaftor, Vertex Pharmaceuticals).
 This pill helps restore activity to one of the mutant proteins that causes CF (G551D, found in about 5% of CF patients).
 Adult and pediatric patients with CF caused by this mutation that were treated with kalydeco had >10% improvements in lung function, gained more weight than the untreated patients, and reduced their risk of pulmonary exacerbations by >50%.

 A second drug, Lumacaftor, completed phase II clinical trials in CF patients with the most common CF causing mutation (F508del, found in nearly 90% of CF Patients).
-These studies were led by Dr. Clancy at CCHMC and demonstrated its capacity to restore function in patients carrying this mutation.
+These studies were led by Dr. Clancy at Cincinnati Children's and demonstrated its capacity to restore function in patients carrying this mutation.
 Phase II studies are in progress, and Phase III studies are targeted for late 2012.

 NIH Training Grant Awarded